Is Repeated Bayesian Interim Analysis Consequence-Free?: Introduction

-In contrast, the Bayesian framework—which treats parameters as random variables with associated probability distributions—has been less extensively studied in the context of interim analyses, and there is no clear consensus on their impact on trial operating characteristics.
-Berry (1987) argued that Bayesian interim analyses are not subject to multiplicity issues, as they adhere to the likelihood principle, allowing analyses to be conducted at any point during the trial without requiring adjustments.
-Harrell (2017) echoed this perspective, advocating the use of Bayesian posterior probabilities to make go/no-go decisions as frequently as needed.
-However, this view has not gone unchallenged.
-Jennison and Turnbull (1990) cautioned that Bayesian methods may exhibit poor frequentist properties, including an inflated FWER when multiple interim looks are performed.
+In contrast, the Bayesian framework, which treats parameters as random variables with associated probability distributions, has been less thoroughly examined in the context of interim analyses, and no clear consensus exists regarding their effects on trial operating characteristics. \citet{Berry87} argued that Bayesian interim analyses with superiority stopping are not subject to multiplicity concerns because they adhere to the likelihood principle, allowing analyses to be conducted at any point during the trial without adjustment. \citet{Harrell17} echoed this perspective, advocating the use of Bayesian posterior probabilities to make go/no-go decisions as frequently as needed.